Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.

 Revitalising a building’s internal space, category B fit-outs are usually carried out:

-- in partnership with a professional team
+- In partnership with a professional team

-- directly with the occupier to design and create their bespoke workplace solution
+- Directly with the occupier to design and create their bespoke workplace solution

-What is included in category B fit-out?
+What is included in a cat B fit out?

 - Fully fitted kitchens and non-communal staff facilities

-- Partitionings (including meeting rooms, offices and breakout spaces)
+- Partitioning's (including meeting rooms, offices and breakout spaces)

 - Installed IT infrastructure and workstations